nusrathsyed/fitness-boutique/README.md

 # Getting Started
 Instructions for running the application from Replit:

+1. In the run command bar enter this command ```./mvnw spring-boot:run```
-1. Click the run button located at https://replit.com/join/mvibpmtxat-syednu
+2. Then click the run button located at https://replit.com/join/mvibpmtxat-syednu

 ### Reference Documentation